SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Swift's ``String`` and ``Character`` types provide a fast, Unicode-compliant way to work with text in your code.
-The syntax for string creation and manipulation is lightweight and readable, with a string literal syntax that is similar to C.
+The syntax for string creation and manipulation is lightweight and readable, with a string literal syntax that's similar to C.
 String concatenation is as simple as combining two strings with the ``+`` operator, and string mutability is managed by choosing between a constant or a variable,